 - Faculties or Institutions may nominate one person for the Chancellor's Medal for Research Excellence award.
 Anyone wishing to be considered for this award needs to consult with their respective ADR. - The nominations will be selected by the faculty or institution, who will provide their endorsement to the Office of the DVCR via researchawards@uts.edu.au.
-Therefore, the relevant faculty or institution must be consulted before submitting the nomination form.
-Please refer to the Faculty and Institution contact list in Appendix 1. - For more information on completing the online nomination form in Symplectic and attaching supporting documents, refer to 'How to submit a nomination form' guidelines.
+Therefore, before submitting the nomination form, the relevant faculty or institution must be consulted first.
+Please refer to the Faculty and Institution contact list in Appendix 1.

+• For more information on how to complete the online nomination form in Symplectic and attach supporting documents, refer to 'How to submit a nomination form' guidelines.